-Building Department Review A/E Response / Resubmittal Avg.
+Building Department Review A/E Response / Resubmittal Average Rounds of BD Avg.
+Days in BD Review Review Required Per Round Avg.
 Total Days in BD Review Per Project Avg.
 Days Between BD Review and A/E Resubmittal Per Round Avg.
 Total Days Between BD Review and A/E Resubmittal Per Project 3.8 14 53 63 196

 After the BD reviews and approves the 100% submittals for all disciplines, the Chief Building Official will issue a Letter of Recommendation (LOR) stating that the "documents have been reviewed for bidding/construction and are awaiting contractor information in order to issue the Construction Permit."
-When a contractor is on-boarded, the BD will issue a Building Permit, often referred to as the "Master Permit" or "Construction Permit".
+When a contractor is onboarded, the BD will issue a Building Permit, often referred to as the "Master Permit" or "Construction Permit".
 The contractor is then able to start "bidding the project" and proceed with procuring the various subcontractors who will perform the work on a given project.
 When a Notice to Proceed (NTP) is issued to the contractor, they are able to begin construction on the project.